 The installations could only remain in place for a year or two because maintenance costs would have been prohibitive.
 But the lack of enduring and publicly available documentation is a disappointment.
 It took me weeks of exhaustive digging online just to come up with what you are reading here.

 For our non-American readers it’s important to point out that although Indiana is indeed deep Republican country – Vice-President Mike Pence was the governor – it has pockets and sub-populations where the committment to environmental issues, respect for human rights, and rich, diverse and open-minded culture are not much different from the coasts and major blue-state cities.
 Such pockets are found in many ultraconservative strongholds, and have been for many decades, despite the country’s extreme polarization.
 (The near-absence of such pockets in Germany has been among the biggest surprises to me here as a transplanted American.
 Compared to the U.S., the German population is much more self-selecting – it sorts itself into homogenous zones more than the U.S. does.
 In the conservative cities and towns and rural areas in Germany, you just don’t see the pockets of un-conservative and open-minded culture that you find around the U.S..
-If I had to name the #1 misconception that non-Americans have about the U.S., it’s that few of them have ever heard about these oases which are scattered throughout the country.)
+If I had to name the #1 misconception that Germans have about the U.S., it’s that they have no idea this mosaic of contradictions even exists and can hardly even grasp the concept.

 That leads us to the heartbreaking story of the Instagramification of the Indianapolis Art Museum, a grand and well-funded institution with an excellent, encyclopedic collection.
 Although Indianapolis is the 33rd largest city in the U.S., its museum has the eighth largest endowment and eighth largest main building.
 It gets more visitors than the Frick in New York or the Cleveland Art Museum which has twice the endowment and is a major world-class museum (check the labels in the Metropolitan or any major European museum and you will find that loans from Cleveland are not uncommon).
 The IMA’s collection is roughly speaking a tier below Cleveland’s, but still excellent.